sekoyo/universal-react/README.md

 }
 ```

-If your component defines this and it's the first route (loaded by the server), then the data will already be available via `context.getInitialData(this)`, e.g:
+If your component has a `requestState` method and it's the first route (pre-rendered by the server), then the data will already be available via `context.getInitialData(this)` (or `this.context` outside the constructor), e.g:

 ```js
 constructor(props, context) {